This Poem is Not About Painting

 Previous

-On the Morning that Morning Came Back to Me - Jake Lane
+On the Morning that Morning Came Back to Me - J. A. Lane

 Next